Dream Decks

 Here's a hint: Place your taller plantings right up against your deck to make it clear there's a barrier.

-Layer it Like a Cake
+Layer It Like a Cake

 Add interest to your deck by creating different levels.
 To enhance the effect and eliminate tripping hazards, add outdoor lighting to each level.